 Immigrant Students National Position Paper

-The Immigrant Students National Position paper is a three-year research project led by Fairfield University’s Center for Faith and Public Life, in collaboration with Santa Clara University and Loyola University Chicago’s Center for Urban Research & Learning (CURL) [insert link to CURL’s website].
+The Immigrant Students National Position paper is a three-year research project led by Fairfield University’s Center for Faith and Public Life, in collaboration with Santa Clara University and Loyola University Chicago’s Center for Urban Research & Learning (CURL).
 It aims to survey the social and legal context and current practices and attitudes in American Jesuit institutions of higher education regarding undocumented students.
 The study concerns itself with, among other things, structures that support or challenge the higher education of undocumented students; best practices and strategies for ensuring their eventual success; a potential collaborative model for helping students through their university years; and issues facing students after graduation.

 The project goals as outlined in the original proposal are as follows:

 Goal 1: to provide presidential leadership in higher education regarding undocumented students;

 Goal 2: to initiate and sustain a dialogue with the 28 North American Jesuit Colleges and Universities around the topic of undocumented students with a special focus on 6 schools;